Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-\textbf{Ablation studies.} We perform ablation studies in order to understand the influences of activation functions and the definition of boundary loss on model performance.
-Safety results are summarized in Table~\ref{table:activation} for player types (\texttt{a}, \texttt{a}) and using the hybrid learning method and with both training and test done in $\mathcal{X}_{GT}$.
+\textbf{Ablation studies.} We perform ablation studies to understand the influences of activation functions and the norm of boundary loss on model performance.
+Safety results are summarized in Table~\ref{table:activation} for player types (\texttt{a}, \texttt{a}) and using the hybrid learning method, with training and test in $\mathcal{X}_{GT}$.
 Corresponding trajectories are visualized in Fig.~\ref{fig:ablation}.
-See Appendix E for results on other player types.
-Results show that (1) the choice of the activation function has a significant influence on the resultant models, with \texttt{tanh} outperforming \texttt{relu} and \texttt{sin}, and that (2) the choice of the boundary norm does not have significant influence. \textbf{Remarks}: (1) \texttt{relu} networks have proved convergence to piecewise smooth functions (which values belong to) in a supervised setting~\citep{petersen2018optimal}.
-However, convergence in the self-supervised setting requires continuity of the network and its gradient~\citep{shin2020convergence}, which \texttt{relu} does not offer.
-We conjecture that this may contribute to the deteriorated performance of \texttt{relu} under the hybrid setting.
-(2) While \texttt{sin} has been favorable for learning PDEs due to being infinitely continuous, it fails when the value is discontinuous (or numerically has large Lipschitz constant).
+Results show that (1) the choice of the activation function has a significant influence on the resultant models, with \texttt{tanh} outperforming \texttt{relu} and \texttt{sin}, and that (2) the choice of the boundary norm does not have significant influence. \textbf{Remarks}: (1) \texttt{relu} networks have proven convergence to piecewise smooth functions in a supervised setting~\cite{petersen2018optimal}.
+However, convergence in the self-supervised setting requires continuity of the network and its gradient~\cite{shin2020convergence}, which \texttt{relu} does not offer.
+This result is consistent with \cite{jagtap2020adaptive} where \texttt{relu} underperforms in solving PDEs.
+We conjecture that this contributes to the deteriorated performance of \texttt{relu} under the hybrid setting.
+We note, however, that smooth variants of \texttt{relu} such as \texttt{gelu} can achieve performance comparable to that of \texttt{tanh}.
+(2) \texttt{sin} does not perform well for Case 1, yet achieves comparable performance to \texttt{tanh} in Case 2.
+This result suggests that fine-tuning of the frequency parameter of \texttt{sin} is necessary and case-dependent.